Christopher Grey

 PhD MA BMus LRAM

 Chris has been part of the Theology, Music and Worship department at London School of Theology since 1997 and a faculty member since 2009.
-He has developed and taught two undergraduate modules, Integrating Theology and the Arts and Understanding Music, which introduce students to interdisciplinary studies in theological aesthetics and music theology.
+Since then he has developed and taught undergraduate modules introducing students to interdisciplinary studies in theological aesthetics and music theology/philosophy.
 These courses navigate ecclesiastical boundaries, encounter diverse historical and modern sources, and explore the philosophical, practical and theological questions of artistic creation, transmission and reception.
-Chris is also module leader for performance studies.
-He is currently developing two new undergraduate modules: Christianity and the Arts, and Music, Philosophy and God, as well as teaching History of Music in the Church, mainly from the mid-Patristic era to the Gothic age.
+Chris currently teaches two new undergraduate modules: Christianity and the Arts, and Music, Philosophy and God, as well as teaching History of Music in the Church, from the Patristic era to the Gothic age, and Case Studies in Church Music.

 Chris completed his PhD in June 2021 through the Open University, funded by an Arts and Humanities Research Council (AHRC) scholarship.
-His studies revolved around the French Thomist philosopher Jacques Maritain, and his research explored the idea of musical beauty from a Thomistic theological and philosophical perspective.
-From Maritain’s revolutionary aesthetic works, together with Aquinas and Patristic sources, he constructed an account of musical creation that is pertinent to the modern era, which overcomes enlightenment definitions of beauty, yet remains tradition-constituted.
-His principal research interests are in aesthetics, theories of beauty and/or any stimulating conjunction of philosophy, theology and art—particularly music.
+His studies revolved around the French Catholic philosopher Jacques Maritain, and his research explored the idea of musical beauty from a Thomistic theological and philosophical perspective.
+From Maritain’s revolutionary aesthetic works, alongside Aquinas, Patristic sources, and significant composers, he constructed an account of musical creation which overcomes enlightenment definitions of beauty and is tradition-constituted, but remains pertinent to the modern era.
+His main research interests are in aesthetics, theories of beauty and/or any stimulating conjunction of philosophy, theology and art.
 He is a Thomist in outlook and method—firmly located in the realist tradition, as a habitat for intellectual and spiritual knowledge.
-Chris avidly believes in giving students the freedom to observe and to enquire.
+Chris avidly believes in giving students the freedom to observe and to inquire.

-Outside LST, Chris is a Pearl Jubilee Research Fellow at the Margaret Beaufort Institute of Theology, Cambridge.
-Here he is engaged in a two-year project to promote the intellectual and spiritual mission of Jacques and Raïssa Maritain in the UK, and working on a monograph in Thomistic musical aesthetics.
-He has an abiding love for the English metaphysical poets, Bach, Robert Schumann, and jazz music—and he is the regular pianist for the London Jazz Vespers Project based at Westminster Central Hall.
-Chris describes his most scary musical experience as accompanying the late-great vocalist Annie Ross in a packed, smoke-filled club ‘back in the day!’
-Chris is married to Liz, a nurse, and they have 6 children aged from 10 to 27 and a Whippet called Albert.
+Outside LST, Chris is a Pearl Jubilee Research Fellow at Margaret Beaufort Institute of Theology, Cambridge.
+Here he is engaged in a two-year project to promote the intellectual and spiritual legacy of Jacques and Raïssa Maritain in the UK, and working on a monograph in Thomistic musical aesthetics.
+In March 2024, Chris convened a groundbreaking conference at MBIT – ‘Beggars for Heaven’ – which appraised the Maritain’s witness to the mission of the laity, and their saintly lives lived in the pursuit of truth, beauty and goodness.
+He has an abiding love for the English metaphysical poets, Bach, Robert Schumann, and jazz music, and was until recently, the regular pianist for the London Jazz Vespers Project based at Westminster Central Hall.
+Chris lives in Norwich, he is married to Liz, a nurse, and they have 6 children aged between 11 and 28.

 • The American Maritain Association